dracoranger/ConstVig-public/README.md

-# ay18_capstones
-This is the base repository for XE401-XE402 AY181-182 capstone project code.

-One member of your capstone team should FORK this repo (click the button in the top right corner of GitHub).
-The same team member should navigate to the fork, and click "Settings" Rename your fork with a short version of your project name.
-Under "Collaborators & Teams" in the Settings, remove the "CL2018" team (keep "Faculty" access), and individually add your capstone teammates as well as any other collaborators.
-Replace this README with text that includes your project name, members, and a brief description.
-Commit your changes

-*************
 ## Constant Vigilance
 Constant Vigilance analyzes inbound network traffic for CTFs and automatically launches outbound attacks every round of the CTF.
 The critical portion of Constant Vigilance is in the Code folder.
 ### Getting Started